anthemion-org/ogle-web/README.md

   E' F  G
 ```

-Defensive copying is about _ownership_ and _encapsulation_, rather than change detection.
-If a function were to accept an object as an parameter and then use structural sharing to embed that object directly into a larger shared hierarchy, it would honor React’s immutability requirements, at least temporarily.
-The caller would still be able to modify the object afterward, however, violating encapsulation and likely breaking the app.
-This would also break React, if the object hierarchy were passed as a prop.
+Defensive copying is about _correctness_, rather than change detection.
+If a function that accepts an object parameter were to use structural sharing to embed that object directly into a larger shared hierarchy, it would honor React’s immutability requirements, at least temporarily.
+The caller would still be able to modify the object later, however, violating encapsulation, probably breaking the app, and also breaking React’s change detection, if the object hierarchy were used as a prop.

+This would also break React’s change detection, if the object hierarchy were used as a prop.

+dc objects are mutable

+Defensive allows us to decide who mutates the instance

+which C++ does more elegantly with `const`

+Defensive copying is about _ownership_ and _encapsulation_.
+It determines _who_ can

+would not matter if all objects were immutable

 ## Project structure